The importance sampling technique for understanding rare events in Erd\H{o}s-R\'enyi random graphs: Large deviations, importance sampling and exponential random graphs

-If the supremum in \eqref{FEvar alpha} is attained at a unique point $u^* \in [0,1]$, then the exponential random graph $\calG_{n}^{h,\beta,\alpha}$ is asymptotically indistinguishable from the \ER graph $\calG_{n,u^*}$. \end{theorem}
+If the supremum in \eqref{FEvar alpha} is attained at a unique point $v^* \in [0,1]$, then the exponential random graph $\calG_{n}^{h,\beta,\alpha}$ is asymptotically indistinguishable from the \ER graph $\calG_{n,v^*}$. \end{theorem}

+The case $\alpha = 1$ in Theorem \ref{thm: ChaDai11 Thm 4.1} was proved by Chatterjee and Diaconis -- Theorems 4.1, 4.2 of \cite{ChaDia11}; the cases $\alpha \in [2/3,1]$ is due to Lubetzky and Zhao-- Theorems 1.3, 4.3 of \cite{LubZhao12}.

 Our main result in this section, stated next, is the generalization of the variational formulation for the free energy of the Gibbs measure of any exponential random graph.
-The consequence of this result leads to the connection between the exponential random graph and the conditioned \ER graph.
+Our result emphasizes the connection between the exponential random graph and the conditioned \ER graph.
 Before stating the result we will need some extra notation.
 Extend the Hamiltonian defined in \eqref{eqn:hamiltonian-def} to the space of graphons in the natural way